-Report from the Centre of the Earth
+Report from the first International Rights of Nature Tribunal

 Holding the Tribunal in Ecuador showed solidarity for a country that is currently living with a government more committed to exploiting the natural abundance of the country for financial profit than to honouring nature’s rights, or the needs of all people to a healthy, unpolluted environment.
 This is something that Ecuador has in common with many other countries of course.
 However, the government of Ecuador is choosing this stance in spite of the fact that since 2008 Ecuador has recognised the Rights of Nature in its constitution.
-To me, this demonstrates that although it is a good start, it is not nearly enough just to enshrine Rights of Nature in a country’s constitution.
+This demonstrates that although it is a good start, it is not nearly enough just to enshrine Rights of Nature in a country’s constitution.
 Rights of Nature principles need to be adopted at all levels of law-making in order to be truly meaningful, and of course more fundamentally, we are talking about a shift in how we view our relationship with the Earth, rather than just about changing laws.

 The Tribunal was attended by several hundred people, with participants from Argentina, Australia, Bolivia, Canada, Ecuador, India, Romania, South Africa, Spain, Switzerland, the UK and the USA.
 The cases were presented and adjudicated in Spanish and English, with simultaneous translation available in both languages.